KristofHetesi/bank-ocr/README.md

 #### user_story_1
 Run the file from the command line.
 Takes 1 argument: the name of the file with the scanned numbers
 #### user_story_2
 Run the file from the command line.
-Has to options.
+Has two options.
 If you give 'us1' as the first argument, you need to have the name of the scanned file as a second argument, to validate numbers from a file.
 If you give 'num' as the first argument, you need to have a 9 digit number as a second argument, to validate the number.